simonprovost/Auto-SKWE/README.md

 python3 main_diabetes_dataset.py "./params/params_seed_42_one_hour.params" > ./outputAutoML/diabetic-retinopathy-Debrecen/one_hour_experiment_seed_42.log
 ```

-### Documentation

-// In progress refers to the examples bellow for a few help to start. https://github.com/simonprovost/AutoML/projects/1#card-64929428

 ### A few example of how to use the available methods through all classes

 #### [0] How to use Arff file ?